pearcetm/jsproteinmapper/README.md

 `init` removes existing widgets, creates a new widget in a container element (`<div class='jsproteinmapper'></div>`), and appends it to a target element.
 By default, the target is `<body>`.
 This behavior can be customized by providing a selector for a target element.
 This, and other configuration options, are discussed in detail below.

 #### Configuration options
-The widget can be configured by passing in a structure with desired options defined as fields.
-The structure is then merged with default values (see below), so only non-default values need to be specified.
+The widget can be configured by passing in an object with desired options defined as fields.
+The object is then merged with default values (see below), so only non-default values need to be specified.

 A full set of the default configuration options is below:
 ```javascript